Gabrizz/Gabrizz/README.md

 ## Hi there 👋

+I'm Gabriel Pereira Andrade, and I've been enjoying web development since my college graduation project, an Urban lighting remote management system, developed using javascript, angular and mongodb.

+- 🔭 I’m currently working on an e-commerce ([Vessel Group](https://www.grupovessel.com) and [Vessel Store](https://loja.grupovessel.com)) as a backend developer, using TypeScript and Firebase tools
+- 🌱 I’m also learning Python from the [boot.dev](https://www.boot.dev/tracks/backend) carrer path in my spare time
+- 🖥️ And I'm looking for a backend development role, ideally writing in TypeScript or Python.
+If you're hiring, let's chat!

+- ⚡ Fun fact: As a kid I wanted to be a math teacher, but then I discovered programming and it all went wrong

 <!--
 **Gabrizz/Gabrizz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.